WHAT ARE LIFESTORY INTERVIEWS?

 A Life Interview is really about telling your story.
 Biographical questions and optional photographs, letters, music, and keepsakes spark the recollection of important events and milestones.
 Before filming begins, we will ask if you have a preferred set of questions or topics you would like us to cover.

 The process begins by filling out the form below.
-Once we receive your information, we contact you via email or phone, whichever you prefer.
-The interview is approximately 90 minutes to 2 hours and includes finding a suitable location to set up our camera, lighting, and audio equipment.
+Once we receive your information, we will contact you via email or phone, whichever you prefer.
+The interview is approximately an hour and includes finding a suitable location to set up our camera, lighting, and audio equipment.
 Initially, some people feel a little nervous before we begin, but they soon relax.
-The atmosphere is informal, conversational, respectful, and non-judgmental.
-By the time the interview begins, a lot of the nervousness fades.
-We normally edit to remove the interviewer’s voice and phrase questions so that the client reveals the question within the answer.
-For instance, “where did you grow up?”
-ANSWER, “I grew up in Friendship, Maine.”
+By the time the interview begins, a lot of nervousness fades.
+If you want to involve a family member to do the interview that is an option.
+We would just mic you both up.

-A basic package starts at $850.
+A basic session starts at $500.
 This includes a free consultation before agreeing to proceed, a USB drive with the edited version of the LifeStories Interview, and up to 10 photos scanned and added to the video.
-The final video will be a minimum of thirty minutes and can be up to an hour long.
+The finished video session will be 20 to 40 minutes.
+This will be lightly edited with the conversation between the client and the interviewer included.
 Adding additional photos costs $10 each, and extra USB copies of the interview cost $50 each.
 A deposit of 50% is due on the day of filming, with the balance due when you receive your LifeStory video.

 Wendy joined the Friedman School of Nutrition Science and Policy in 2017 as a consultant on a new initiative, the Tufts Food Lab.
 During the preceding eight years, she was Program Director for the Washington State University Bread Lab where she organized The Grain Gathering, an annual international conference, and developed a regional and national network to advise, communicate and sustain Bread Lab research and outreach.
 Currently, Wendy is the co-founder and Director of GameDay Nutrition.